Humans always want to know “why.” Especially children. It seems that it’s an inherent part of the human mind.

 For many, God is the ultimate answer to all why questions—the first cause of anything.
 Others contend that to invoke God, ever, isn’t really to answer the question at all.
 Rather, it’s to give up on scientific investigation.

-Some are suggesting that the great astronomer Allan Sandage, whom I cited in a very recent post, did precisely that — gave up on science and, even, on reason itself — when, awed by the sheer scope and magnitude and order of the cosmos, he became a committed Christian theist (while, it must be said, continuing to work as a highly respected astronomer).
+Some are suggesting that the great astronomer Allan Sandage, whom I cited in a previous post, did precisely that — gave up on science and, even, on reason itself — when, awed by the sheer scope and magnitude and order of the cosmos, he became a committed Christian theist (while, it must be said, continuing to work under the guise of a highly respected astronomer).

 I would like to call attention to another case in which people commonly surrender their reason and their commitment to science: Mount Rushmore.

 Shallow thinkers often imagine that they have “explained” Mount Rushmore by invoking the effects of a carbon-based biochemical system labeled Gutzon Borglum.
 Plainly, though, to invoke some sort of intelligent agency here isn’t really to answer the question of Mount Rushmore at all.
 Rather, it’s to give up on scientific investigation.
 Gutzon Borglum needs to be explained on the basis of neural networks and electrochemical processes and, indeed, on the basis of a chain of physical events leading back to the primordial singularity of the Big Bang.